Porsche Macan-rivalling Maserati Grecale SUV to be revealed soon.

 “The countdown to the discovery of the new model bearing the name of an intense, revolutionary and exceptional wind has therefore officially begun.”

-This is our first official look at the new Maserati Grecale SUV – a smaller sibling for the Levante.
-The firm’s new mid-size crossover will be officially revealed at the end of the year, rivaling the likes of the Porsche Macan and BMW X3.
+Earlier this year, Maserati gave us out first peek at the new Maserati Grecale SUV which will a smaller sibling for the Levante rivaling the likes of the Porsche Macan and BMW X3.

-On sale in 2022, these new teaser images show that the Grecale won’t introduce a new design language and will rely on established Maserati styling cues.
+On sale in 2022, the teaser image (above) shows that the Grecale won’t introduce a new design language and will rely on established Maserati styling cues.
 The SUV’s rear end looks like a shrunken version of the Levante’s, sporting a similar tailgate, diffuser and quad-exit exhaust system.
 Previous teasers also suggest the SUV will adopt Maserati’s trademark vented wings.

 The Grecale is expected to be based on the same underpinnings as the Alfa Romeo Stelvio, but powered by the same twin-turbocharged 3.0-litre V6 engine as the new MC20 supercar.
 Performance figures for the SUV are yet to be confirmed, but Maserati’s Nettuno engine is capable of producing 463kW and 730Nm of torque.
 However, it will be detuned for use in the Grecale.

 Maserati will also offer the Grecale with a pure-electric powertrain.
 Power and torque figures for the electric model are yet to be confirmed, but Maserati has suggested that the architecture will feature the 800-volt battery technology (like the Porsche Taycan) and support up to 300kW rapid-charging.